junhoseo0/improved-dcgan/README.md

 As I'm an active learning student, this implementation may not be complete or accurate.
 Therefore, I recommend you to use other reliable implementations if you're willing to use it in your project.

+## To-Do

+Though I marked minibatch discrimination as implemented, it needs more optimizations.
+For example, on the matrix subtraction, it requires a lot of memories.

+- [x] Feature Matching
+- [x] Minibatch Discrimination
+- [ ] Historical Averaging
+- [x] One-sided Label Smoothing
+- [ ] Virtual Batch Normalization

 ## Model Outputs

 ## References